How Is ETT® Different Than EMDR?

 ETT-vs-EMDR.jpg

-The Benefits of ETT® Compared with EMDR
+How Clients and Therapists Describe ETT® Compared with EMDR

-• ETT® outcomes lasted longer.
+• Clients reported that the outcomes of ETT® lasted longer.

 1080x1080Social-4.jpg

-Excellent Outcomes with ETT®
+Reported Outcomes with ETT®

 • Trauma